[Effective Until 7/1/2024]

 • Evidence: Information presented in testimony or in documents that is used to persuade the fact finder (judge or jury) to decide the case for one side or the other.

-• failed to visit: means the failure, for a period of four (4) consecutive months, to visit or engage in more than token visitation.
+• failed to visit: means the failure, for the applicable time period, to visit or engage in more than token visitation.
 See Tennessee Code 36-1-102

 • Foster care: has the meaning given to that term in §.
 See Tennessee Code 36-1-102